rohan-bansal/EverBlaze/README.md

 ## Features

 - Save game via encrypted json
+- Custom inventory mechanics, monster fights, treasure
 - built with LibGDX java

 ## Download

 * Download the latest release from the releases page
-* Clone the repository and load into IntelliJ IDEA
+* Clone the repository and load into IntelliJ IDEA or Eclipse

 ## Run